 The guys we work with from the local village have some amazing skills and are always on hand with a smile to advise us how it’s done the local way which is generally better than our original idea!

 Our first customers arrive in a couple of weeks and we have quite a lot of finishing touches to complete!
-I will be mainly sewing curtains, painting and sorting out the dive centre whilst my husband is finishing the electrics and overseeing completion of a million other jobs!
+I will be mainly sewing curtains, painting and sorting out the dive center whilst my husband is finishing the electrics and overseeing the completion of a million other jobs!

 Do you have a dream of opening your own Dive Resort?
 Follow the build of a dive resort!
 If you have any questions to Sophie send her a message or leave a comment below!